1galaqua/graph-algoritems/README.md

 # Ex 2
-third assignment of OOP course
+third assignment of OOP course(to see the older version before the issues with git go to more info in the readme there is a link to the ancient repository )

 ## How to download the project
 clone the projects from github then open command line into the data directory and enter : "java -jar Ex2.jar <file.json>" and press enter (the <file.json> it is the file you want to load from it a graph )